KDE/md4qt/README.md

 ---

  * In some cases in Markdown link's URL is something document related.
-So, when you got a `MD::Link` in the document check if the labeled links of the document contains key with URL in the link, and if so, use URL from labeled links, look:
+So, when you got a `MD::Link` in the document check if the labelled links of the document contains key with URL in the link, and if so, use URL from labelled links, look:

    ```cpp
    MD::Link<MD::QStringTrait> *item = ...;